liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-Liferay no longer supports integration with AIM, ICQ, and Yahoo Messenger instant messaging services nor MySpace.
-The corresponding `aimSn`, `icqSn`, `mySpaceSn`, and `ymSn` columns have been removed from the Contacts table.
+Liferay no longer supports integration with MySpace and AIM, ICQ, and Yahoo Messenger instant messaging services.
+The corresponding `aimSn`, `icqSn`, `mySpaceSn`, and `ymSn` columns have been removed from the `Contacts` table.

 The following classes have been removed:

 - `AIMConnector`
 - `ICQConnector`
 - `YMConnector`

 The following constants have been removed:

 - `CalEventConstants.REMIND_BY_AIM`
 - `CalEventConstants.REMIND_BY_ICQ`
 - `CalEventConstants.REMIND_BY_YM`